enricopolanski/functional-programming/README.md

 }
 ```

-Magmas do not obey any law, ther'e only the closure requirement.
+Magmas do not obey any law, they only have the closure requirement.
 Let's see an algebra that do requires another law: semigroups.

 ## General Definition